 FAITH, Inc. serves Henry & St. Clair counties of Missouri.
 If you are a victim of domestic or sexual violence and in need of assistance, call our Crisis Hotline at 800-801-7883.
 Our professionally trained staff are available to assist you 24/7.
 If you are outside of Henry or St. Clair counties, call the National Domestic Violence Hotline at 800-799-SAFE (7233).
 Check out our Resources section for more information.

-Blue jeans are worn by millions of Americans every day, but citizens of Henry County will wear their denim on Thursday, April 23, 2015, for a special reason – to step forward and take a stand against rape.
+Blue jeans are worn by millions of Americans every day, but citizens of Henry County wore their denim on Thursday, April 23, 2015, for a special reason – to step forward and take a stand against rape.

 Wearing jeans during Sexual Assault Awareness Month became an international symbol of protest against common attitudes about rape in 1999 when an Italian High Court overturned a rape conviction.
 The justices reasoned that since the victim wore very tight jeans, the man who was accused of raping her could not have removed her jeans by himself, so the victim must have willingly participated.
 Women in the Italian Legislature protested the decision by wearing jeans.
 As news of the decision spread, so did the protest.
 In April 1999 the state of California established the first Denim Day in the United States.